astropy/astropy/docs/coordinates/representations.rst

 ``represent_as`` to convert other representations to/from your representation class.
 Your representation will also be available for use in |skycoord|
 and all frame classes.

+A representation class may also have a ``_unit_representation`` attribute (although it is not required).
+This attribute points to the appropriate "unit" representation (i.e., a representation that is dimensionless).
+This is probably only meaningful for subclasses of `~astropy.coordinates.SphericalRepresentation`, but may be useful for other domain-specific representations.